 Labels instructions comments

-However, each of the above variables are optional and there can be more than one in the code.
+However, each of the above variables is optional and there can be more than one in the code.
 Let’s look at what each of them insinuates.

-Comments – Every program that you will learn or create has the comments.
+Comments – Every program that you will learn or create has comments.
 Comments are not intended for the computer to execute but for the reader or the user of the code to know what’s happening.
 There are ways to denote a comment in each language.
 In MAL, any characters that begin with a semicolon (;) are treated as comments, and the statements after that are not executed.

 Why should you consult our online MIPS Tutors?

 There are numerous advantages that you get by doing so.
-You are guaranteed of top-notch services.
+You are guaranteed top-notch services.
 We have named these services as the surefire way of scoring an A. This is because students who have availed of our MIPS programmer’s assignment help services have always scored an A. Let’s not forget that you get the best services at an affordable fee.
 Our prices are low as compared to our competitors.